mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-3-3.md

 Our counter subscriber inherits from BaseSubscriber and now contains minimal code.
 Our final product is vastly smaller and easier to understand than our original implementation.

 In-memory state management is just one way of tackling the issue of state in Blazor applications.
-When implemented correctly, your develop team can have a simple easy to use solution for passing events and state around in your application.
+When implemented correctly, your develop team can have a simple, easy to use solution for passing events and state around in your application.